-Cheaper batteries will charge e-mobilityThe holy grail for electric vehicles—affordable batteries—should be a reality by 2020, creating the conditions for mass adoption.
+Why electric cars will become affordableThe holy grail for electric vehicles—affordable batteries—should be a reality by 2020, creating conditions for mass adoption.

-The main reason for this is that the batteries cost too much.
-The battery pack for the Chevrolet Volt costs about 8,000 dollars in the United States; the Nissan Leaf’s larger model about 12,000 dollars.
-In the middle of an economic downturn, this has been bad news for sales of plug-in hybrid and all-electric cars, which in 2012 have so far reached just 44,000 in the United States, according to the Electric Drive Transportation Association.
+The battery pack for the Chevrolet Volt costs about $8,000 dollars in the United States; the Nissan Leaf’s larger model about $12,000 dollars.
+During an economic downturn, this has been bad news for sales.

-But there is hope on the horizon.
-Batteries are going to get a whole lot cheaper.
-By 2020, that Leaf battery pack could cost as little as 4000 dollars.
+the good news is that batteries are going to get a whole lot cheaper.
+By 2020, that Leaf battery pack could cost as little as $4000 dollars, according to consultants McKinsey.

-The United States Advanced Battery Consortium collaboration between Chrysler, Ford and GM takes a more conservative position; it reckons that battery costs need to go down to less than 150 dollars per kWh to make the conditions for a mass market.
+The US Advanced Battery Consortium collaboration between carmakers Chrysler, Ford and GM is more conservative; it reckons that battery costs need to go below $150 per kilowatt hour to establish a mass market.

-Meanwhile the U.S Department of Energy is trying to accelerate the process.
-In November 2012, it established a new Innovation Hub for battery research with the goal of cutting costs by 80 percent by as early as 2017.
+Meanwhile the US Department of Energy is trying to accelerate the process.
+In November 2012, it established a new Innovation Hub for battery research with the goal of cutting costs by 80% by as early as 2017.

-3) Better cathodes anodes and electrolytes could increase capacity of batteries by 80-110 percent by 2020-2025 (40-45 percent of savings).
-In particular, replacing graphite anodes with silicon ones could improve capacity by 30 percent.
+3) Better cathodes anodes and electrolytes could increase capacity of batteries by 80% to 110% by 2020-2025 In particular, replacing graphite anodes with silicon ones could improve capacity by 30%.

 Some manufacturers are looking at alternatives to lithium-ion.
-Toyota amongst others is developing solid state batteries that replace the heat-sensitive liquid electrolyte (which requires bulky cooling systems) in a lithium-ion battery with a solid material and consequently reduce the battery size and cost.
-The Japanese giant is also developing magnesium-ion as a potentially cheaper alternative to lithium—magnesium is much more abundant than lithium.
+Toyota is developing solid state batteries that replace the heat-sensitive liquid electrolyte (which requires bulky cooling systems) in a lithium-ion battery with a solid material and consequently reduces the battery size and cost.
+The company is also developing magnesium-ion as a potentially cheaper alternative to lithium.

 Aside from making all-electric vehicles more affordable, competitively-priced batteries will have various knock-on effects, predicts McKinsey.

-They will likely spur manufacturers of internal combustion engines onto more advances in search of greater fuel efficiency.
-In addition, if a mass market develops for e-vehicles, it could impact suppliers and refiners of transportation fuels.
+For instance, they will likely spur manufacturers of internal combustion engines onto more advances in search of greater fuel efficiency.

-Meanwhile cheaper electric storage in the form of batteries could encourage the “wider use of distributed energy” and so ultimately affect power companies.
-In remote areas around the world, communities are experimenting with off-grid battery solutions for storing energy generated by locally-sited renewable energy installations.
+Meanwhile cheaper electric storage could encourage wider use of distributed energy and so ultimately affect electricity generation.
+In remote areas, communities are experimenting with battery solutions for storing energy generated by renewable energy.

 All of which leads McKinsey to conclude that significantly cheaper batteries could be “one of the biggest disruptions facing the transportation, power, and petroleum sectors over the next decade or more.”